Vervious/gpt/README.md

 - The MLP maps nodes (i.e. subtrees) to compressed inverses.
 - Attention then joins more nodes together as appropriate.
 (Why not join all nodes together?
 Well, maybe MLP cannot distinguish such a big sum?
 It shouldn't actually matter..., MLP should be able to distinguish.
 So why?)
 (If we sum everything together at every T, then the MLP triggers for every location T.) So somehow, we want the MLP to trigger selectively and in the right order.

+But how come the MLP can't pick out specific patterns by itself?
+Why does it need the attention... what does element-wise multiplication mean, between two embeddings?
+A masked embedding?
+Attention is the mask (does it generate only boolean outputs)?
+MLP is the mask? why do we need to mask  the output of the mlp?
+What does magnitude of embedding mean?

+An embedding does not see its sibling trees.
+Attention computes (given the embeddings) which  other nodes each on acts on / is connected to, outputting a parent node (the sum of the child nodes).
+The MLP layer takes as input an embedding (subtree) and inverts it (ideally to something more compressed).
+But the result is added on.
+Why is it added on?
+It should instead replace the embedding (but maybe not the whole thing, of only a subtree was inverted?)

+Question:

+what happens if i backprop every layer, but only propagate the gradient one layer

+termination when it no longer updates / when it converges